||: Te Tira Nui Tautito | Big Band Jazz :||

 (Ngāti Kahungunu ki Heretaunga, Ngai Tahu, Ngāti Toa)

-Vaughn Roberts — Musical Director/Arranger
+Vaughn Roberts — Musical Director/Arranger/Conductor

 (Ngāti Pākehā)